 Decisive action – This may seem like a simple concept, but far too many employers mistakenly believe owning an OSHA guidebook will guarantee compliance.
 Doing the bare minimum or sidestepping important elements of compliance creates tremendous risks for businesses, which is why proactive and decisive action is so important.
 Our attorneys provide the resources, committed team, and insight employers should view as invaluable investments that help protect workers and help manage risks.

-Whether you need assistance with creating a customized OSHA compliance plan for your business, preparing for an inspection, or defending against citations and penalties, Hendershot, Cannon & Hisey, P.S. is here to help.
+Whether you need assistance with creating a customized OSHA compliance plan for your business, preparing for an inspection, or defending against citations and penalties, Hendershot Cowart P.C. is here to help.
 Our Texas OSHA attorneys serve employers throughout Houston and the state of Texas, as well as states nationwide.

 Learn more about working with our firm on your OSHA compliance matter by calling (713) 489-2028 or contacting us online.